Load Testing Calculators

 Testcase duration (minutes)

-Virtual Users required750
+Virtual users required750

 It's common for datasets to consist of data is only useable once per test.
 For example, you might be logging in as a user, completing and submitting a one-time form, and logging out.
 In such a case, you'll need to calculate how many rows of data you'll need over the course of the test.
 Also, you'll need enough data so that when it's split up amongst the load engines, each load engine has enough data to avoid running out if the load engines are slightly unbalanced.